Retrieval-Pretrained Transformer: Long-range Language Modeling with Self-retrieval: Long Range LM Datasets

 \paragraph{PG19} Introduced in \newcite{Rae2020Compressive}, PG19 is a widely-used long-range language modeling benchmark containing books from Project Gutenberg, and covering a wide range of literary genres, styles, and topics.
 We adopt the exact setup and data split from prior work \cite{memorizing,blockrecurrent,gss}.

 \paragraph{Books3} is a corpus of books released as part of the Pile \cite{pile}, containing a vast collection of literary works from different domains.
-To our knowledge, we are the first to use this corpus as a long-range language modeling benchmark.
+To our knowledge, we are the first to use this corpus as a long-range language modeling benchmark.\footnote{We do not release this benchmark due to the copyright restrictions.}

 \paragraph{CodeParrot} \cite{codeparrot} is a corpus of clean, nearly-deduplicated Python code from various GitHub repositories.
 Modeling code requires understanding patterns and contextualizing information over long distances, making it a natural candidate for testing long-range LMs.
 In our experiments, we follow the approach of \newcite{memorizing}, combining files from the same repository to construct a corpus with longer sequences, and create a train/test split (see Tab.~\ref{table:dataset_token_split}).